rahul87sharma/Mini-Expense-Tracker/README.md

 ✅ Designed to be simple, effective, and clutter-free.

 🌟 Make It Even More Accessible
-To access the Mini Expense Tracker more easily, consider using my Custom Browser Homepage.
+To access the Mini Expense Tracker more easily, consider using my Custom Browser Homepage (https://rahul87sharma.github.io/Custom-Homepage/).
 It lets you add personal shortcuts — including one for this expense tracker — right on your new tab page!

 📌 Pro Tip: Pin the tracker as a tile on your custom homepage for one-click access every day.